Matyasz/atlantis/README.md

     - The neighbor can process the pearl *as fast as* the worker currently in possession of it AND the worker with the pearl has more than one pearl so that after passing they can both work to process pearls.
 3. If a nautiloid also does not have a viable neighbor to pass a pearl to, then they will nom one of their pearls.
 In doing so, they will prioritize passing the pearl which they can process fastest.

+Using this method, the score from an `average-run` seems to hover between 9.5 and 11.

 ### Advantages